pycom/pycom-documentation/content/pylife/gettingstarted/_index.md

 aliases: chapter/pylife/gettingstarted
 ---

-Pylife is a mobile App that lets you set up, configure and manage your PyGo devices.
+Pylife is a mobile App that lets you set up, configure and manage your PyGos.

 ### WARNING